 A student house is a residential property which is let to Full Time students for a specified term and at an agreed rate.
-This arrangement is also known as a student tenancy, and is typically arranged in one of the following ways:
+This type of tenancy is also known as a student tenancy, and is typically arranged in one of the following ways:

 - Joint tenancy — where all the tenants sign one tenancy agreement, thus starting and ending the contract at the same time.
-The tenants also agree to take on joint and several liability, so each tenant is liable for everyone else’s duties under the contract.
+The housemates also agree to take on joint and several liability, so each tenant is liable for everyone else’s duties under the contract, such as rent payments.